 - Lodging Assessments are special resort fees, which are based on 0.96% of rental income.

 The Resort Company administration, its Board of Directors, and its operations managers are all committed to providing high quality service and to maintaining good communication with its membership.
 If you are already familiar with the various managers of operations, we encourage that continued communication.
 But, if you are uncertain about whom to contact on a specific issue or question, contact Erin Jarvis email@example.com for assistance and direction.
 The Resort Company is here to serve its membership.
 The Board meets every month and members are urged to communicate their concerns and ideas to their Directors.

 NEED MORE INFORMATION?

 This summary is intended to provide you with a nutshell explanation of the Beaver Creek Resort Company.
 It is a complex organization, and if you would like to know more, we urge you to obtain complete copies of the Articles of Incorporation, Bylaws, and Rules and Regulations.
-Please contact Elizabeth Jones, Deputy Director of the Resort Company, at (970) 845-5971, or P.O.
+Please contact Erin Jarvis, Director of Administration of the Resort Company, at (970) 845-5971, or P.O.
 Box 5390, Avon, CO 81620-5390.
 Administrative Offices are located in Suite 118-C of the Beaver Creek Lodge.